datanav/docs/concepts.rst

     ]

 A key concept in Sesam is the *pipe*.
 Data flows through a pipe.
-A pipe consists of a datasource, an optional list of transformations, and a sink.
-Each pipe has an associated pump that is scheduled to run at intervals and pull data entities from the datasource, push them through any transformations and deliver the results into the sink.
+A pipe consists of a source, an optional list of transformations, and a sink.
+Each pipe has an associated pump that is scheduled to run at intervals and pull data entities from the source, push them through any transformations and deliver the results into the sink.

-*Datasources* are configured to expose data as streams of entities from source systems such as REST APIs and SQL databases.
-Each datasource is connected to a *System*.
+*Sources* are configured to expose data as streams of entities from source systems such as REST APIs and SQL databases.
+Each source is connected to a *System*.
 A system represents some external system, such as a web server hosting an API endpoint or a SQL database.
-The job of the datasource is to convert the underlying data into a uniform representation; JSON.
-Some datasources offer features additional features such as only exposing the entities that have changed.
-Different datasources offer different levels of support for change detection.
+The job of the source is to convert the underlying data into a uniform representation; JSON.
+Some sources offer features additional features such as only exposing the entities that have changed.
+Different sources offer different levels of support for change detection.

-Data from a datasource for an external system, such as a SQL database, is piped into a dataset sink.
+Data from a source for an external system, such as a SQL database, is piped into a dataset sink.
 A dataset sink writes data into a named dataset.
 The dataset is the core storage mechanism and consists of a log of entities with some additional indexes to support lookups and joins.
 An entity is only appended to the dataset's log if the data is new or has changed.

-Datasets also act as datasources.
+Datasets also act as sources.
 One of the main uses of a dataset is as a source to a transformation.
 Transformations are describeded using the Data Transformation Language (DTL).
 DTL is optimised for ease of use in stream and graph processing for the construction of new entities.
 DTL transformations can use data from many datasets to construct new entities.

 The results of applying a DTL transformation is a new stream of entities that can be delivered into a sink.
 These sinks can either be another dataset sink or it can be a sink that connects to a target system.